-Advocating For Children And Fathers In Modifications Of Custody And Child Support
+Advocating For Children In Modifications Of Custody And Child Support

 Things change over time.
 Parents move or switch jobs.
 Kids grow up.
 Sometimes change happens suddenly, such as a job layoff or health crisis.
 Court orders can be modified to reflect a “significant change in circumstances.”

-Law Offices of Stephanie E. Story, P.C., can pursue or fight against modifications of child custody, child support or spousal support.
-I have experience advocating for fathers in these court proceedings.
+Story Law Firm, P.C., can pursue or fight against modifications of child custody, child support or spousal support.
+I have experience advocating for estranged and non-custodial parents in these court proceedings.
 As your attorney, I will fight for your parental rights and for fairness.
-I understand that serving the best interests of children typically means preserving their relationships with their fathers whever possible, and that is what I strive to do in each case I handle.
+I understand that serving the best interests of children typically means preserving their relationships with both parents, and that is what I strive to do in each case I handle.

 Modifying Child Custody And Parenting Time

-Many fathers get the short end of the stick in the original custody decree, relegated to alternate weekends and one day per week despite their desire to be actively involved in their child’s life.
-As circumstances change, dads may have an opportunity to secure a greater parenting role and stronger bond with their kids.
+Oftentimes, parents divorcing or separating have already made a custody agreement that may afford one parent significantly more custodial time than the other.
+As circumstances change, the non-custodial parent may have an opportunity to secure a greater parenting role and stronger bond with their kids.
 On the other hand, it is also possible to lose ground and become further disconnected.
 It is critical to have an experienced advocate in your corner.

-I have represented dads in many custody modification scenarios:
+I have represented the non-custodial parent in many custody modification scenarios:

 - Petitions for sole custody to cut the father out of the picture